gmc-code/PC-microbit-micropython/docs/lessons/Buttons_and_selection.rst

     :align: center

 | ``if`` requires a condition that returns ``True`` or ``False``.
-| The code below checks if the A button is pressed and displays "A" if it is.
+| The code below checks if the A-button is pressed and displays "A" if it is.
 | A short sleep pauses the code between presses.

 .. code-block:: python